 No matter what, always focus on the positives and frame negatives as areas for improvement.
 The bottom line?
 Be a leader, instead of a boss or micromanager.
 Ask questions, too!
 Your direct reporters will appreciate it.

-Together, leads can create a culture that focuses on building and maintaining a healthy remote work experience.
+Together, leaders can create a culture that focuses on building and maintaining a healthy remote work experience.

 Companies of all sizes want to hire remote employees around the world, but don’t know how to navigate sticky situations like offboarding, terminations, and severance for their international teams.
 Via makes hiring talent around the world and building your global team seamless.
 With our easy-to-use platform and payment tools, Via helps you manage local HR processes for direct employment such as work visas & permits, employee data privacy compliance, benefits, global payroll solutions, background checks, and other legal products.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
 As your employer-or-record/entity abroad, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors across borders with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.